MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_01_organization_setup.md

     1. **Name**: VanArsdel Ltd
     1. **Energy source**: Nuclear

-    >[!NOTE] **Note:** Pay close attention to the data used in this lab.
+    **Note:** Pay close attention to the data used in this lab.
 The following labs will reference this data, and it will need to match exactly as seen in the lab.

    ![image](./Images/Lab01/image29.svg)